Capital punishment in Indonesia: Temporary removal during Japanese occupation

-The hanging later replaced after Indonesia fell into Japanese Occupation Forces during World War II.
-The Japanese Occupation Forces government issued Osamu Gunrei No. 1/1942 (Punishments in Accordance with the Law of the Armies) on 2 March 1942, which mandated that executions throughout Indonesia be performed by means of shooting.
+Indonesian independence period

 During the turbulence of the Indonesian National Revolution which resulted into divided territorial control of Indonesia between Netherlands-controlled and Indonesian controlled areas, the execution process divided also.
 In areas controlled with Netherlands occupation forces, the Netherlands Indies Civil Administration issued Staatsblad 1945 No. 123 (On Capital Punishment), which mandated execution with fire squad to condemned criminals, while in Indonesia-controlled areas used hanging to execute the condemned criminals.
 After the recognition of Indonesian independence, the criminal code still split into two between the Indonesian-controlled areas and areas formerly controlled NICA until 1958.
 Due to this, on 20 September 1958, the Indonesia Government issued Law No. 73/1958, to impose Law No. 1/1946 to all Indonesia, and since then Indonesia using hanging.
 The use of hanging retained from 1958 to 1964.
 On 27 April 1964, Law No. 2/PNPS/1964 issued to replace hanging with execution by firing squad.

-Although the Article No. 11 of Indonesia Criminal Code no longer used since 1964 to present time, the article however used to very extraordinary cases.
+Although the Article No. 11 of Indonesia Criminal Code no longer used since 1964, the article however used to very extraordinary cases.
 The last known recorded hangings was applied to the Komando Jihad ringleaders, Imran bin Muhammad Zein, Salman Hafidz, and Maman Kusmayadi for their involvements in Cicendo incident [id] and subsequent Garuda Indonesian Airways Flight 206 Hijacking, firsts of jihadism-motivated terrorism acts in Indonesia.
 They were sentenced under very harsh anti-subversion law Law No. 11/PNPS/1963 (On Eradication of Subversive Activities) in 1981 and sent to gallows.
 With this law, Imran was executed in late 1983, Salman in early February 1985, and finally Maman on 12 September 1986.
 All of them executed at classified government facility somewhere at the foot of Tangkuban Perahu, West Java.
 The Law No.11/PNPS/1963 was notable as one of harshest laws ever made in Indonesia, as it ignored Lex posteriori derogat legi priori and Lex specialis derogat legi generali doctrines to any subversive activities and any activities deemed to be threatening the ruling government (written explicitly in Article No. 19, Law No. 11/PNPS/1963) and enabling the government to impose the harshest possible punishments for said activities (Article No. 13, Law No. 11/PNPS/1963), enabling hanging to be applied for criminals convicted in subversion acts.
 The Law No. 11/PNPS/1963 itself repealed by Law No. 26/1999 on 19 May 1999, 13 years after the last hanging.

+Removal

 Hanging is removed from the new 2023 Indonesian Criminal Code.
 The law only mandated the execution must be performed by shooting only.